ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 ## I want to use Medium, LinkedIn, Facebook, Twitter, etc. as my website

-Unfortunately this is something that will break the webring.
+Unfortunately, this is something that will break the webring.
 Since you do not own your content on these platforms they are incompatible with a webring's approach.
 This is why some of these services are offered as optional links you can add.

 ## I want to add someone else's website